 Just thought I’d share a little experimenting with you.
 I tried my hand at a watercolor-esque painting style on cookies.
-For these, I topped cookies (and a cupcake) with fondant that I allowed to stiffen for a couple hours, but you can also paint on flooded royal icing that has dried very well, preferably overnight.
+For these, I topped circle cut-out cookies (and a cupcake) with homemade fondant that I allowed to stiffen for a couple hours, but you can also paint on flooded royal icing that has dried very well, preferably overnight.

 Watercolor isn’t much different than just painting on cookies with food coloring, except that you add, um, more water.
 I added a few drops of food coloring–Americolor Soft Gel Pastes of course–to my palette (by which I mean, a plastic egg carton), then added a few more drops of water.
 I used small brushes dipped in water first so the application would be wet and achieve the right effect.